smaht-dac/pipelines-docs/docs/reference_files/hg38_no_decoy_no_alt.md

 # GRCh38 Genome Build

-GRCh38, also known as hg38, serves as a standardized representation of DNA sequences for various alignment and analysis pipelines.
-The specific version currently in use is GCA_000001405.15_GRCh38 *no_alt_analysis_set*, accessible for download [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/) in the following file formats:
+GRCh38, or hg38, serves as a standardized representation of DNA sequences for various alignment and analysis pipelines.
+The specific version currently in use is GCA_000001405.15 *no_alt_analysis_set*, accessible for download [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/) in the following file formats:

 - **FASTA:** GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz
 - **BWT Index:** GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.bwa_index.tar.gz